-If you have some tomatoes and yogurt in your kitchen, make this yummy side dish or raita to please every one in the house.
-This is a soothing curd dish that you can make quickly.
+If you have some tomatoes and yogurt in your kitchen, you can quickly and easily make this yummy raita to please everyone in the house.

-Cook chopped tomatoes till soft and a little mushy.
+Cook chopped tomatoes until they are soft and a bit mushy.
 Put them in a mixer.
 Add grated coconut, green chilies, broken red chilies, asafoetida/hing, yogurt, and salt.
 Grind to get a smooth paste.
 Transfer the paste to a serving bowl.

 Now, add a tempering to it.
-Though adding a tempering is not mandatory, I recommend to add it for better aroma and taste.
+Though adding a tempering is not mandatory, I recommend adding it for better aroma and taste.

 Heat some ghee in a small pan.
 Add fenugreek seeds, mustard seeds, cumin seeds, curry leaves, and a broken red chili.
-Saute till mustard splutters.
-Pour it on the raita.
+Saute until the mustard seeds splutter.
+Pour the tempering on the raita.
 Mix well.
 Now, this side dish is ready to serve.
 Enjoy eating it with steamed rice or any other rice main course dish.

 - 2 cups chopped tomatoes

 - 1 piece or 1/2 dry red chili, not so hot variety

 - 3/4 tsp mustard seeds, 1/4 tsp for the gravy, 1/2 tsp for the tempering